renanthera/simc-wiki/Priests.md

 ## Power Infusion
 Power Infusion assumes that the actor is using the spell for its self-use only.
 To change this behavior, you need to set the option `priest.self_power_infusion=0`.
 Doing so will change the uptime of PI of the actor to 0%.

-### Power Unto Others (Conduit)
-This Conduit only works if you have `priest.self_power_infusion=0` or if you have the legendary Twins of the Sun Priestess equipped, as otherwise the actor is using PI on itself.

-## Mind Blast
-For the APL, Mind Blast by default will not work with typical `cast_while_casting=1`.
-This is because you can only cast this spell while casting Mind Flay or Mind Sear AND you have Dark Thoughts active.
-To make the APL easier to understand rather than having all these conditional checks there is a `only_cwc` option for Mind Blast only.
-This option defaults to `false` and with this you can have a separate APL line for the CWC Mind Blast.

 ## Power Word: Shield
 By default Power Word: Shield will debuff the target with the Weakened Soul debuff and prevent PWS from being cast on that target until it expires.
 To simulate PWS spam over an entire raid, without having to simulate an entire raid, you can use the 'ignore\_debuff' option.
 ```ini